What Does Credit Mix Mean?

 Risks of Pursuing a Credit Mix Too Aggressively

-Before you make plans to add credit accounts, check your credit report to see if your credit mix is harming your score in the first place.
+Before you make plans to add credit accounts, monitor your credit report to see if your credit mix is harming your score in the first place.
 Most of the time, credit mix is something that develops organically over the course of our lifetime as we take out auto loans, student loans, credit cards, mortgages, etc.

 Remember, credit mix is only 10% of your FICO® Score.
 While diversity in your credit mix is important, you shouldn’t take on additional financing you don’t need just to positively affect your score.
 If you do so, you might be sacrificing other areas of your credit score that a greater impact, like payment history or credit utilization.